getcodelimit/getcodelimit.github.io/docs/faq.md

 - Python
 - TypeScript

-### Q. How does Code Limit compare to ...
+### Q. How does CodeLimit compare to ...

 **Black**

-[Black](https://github.com/psf/black) is a code formatter and can run alongside Code Limit.
+[Black](https://github.com/psf/black) is a code formatter and can run alongside CodeLimit.

 **Flake8**

-[Flake8](https://github.com/PyCQA/flake8) is a linter and can run alongside Code Limit.
+[Flake8](https://github.com/PyCQA/flake8) is a linter and can run alongside CodeLimit.
 Flake8 can be extended with third-party plugins.

 **Lizard**